 Once you’ve decided what “good writing” is for you, read it.
 Read everything you can.
 Writers are readers.

 Readers are a gift too.
 Do your best by your readers, always.
-Then, talent or no, you’ve done your best by the gift you’ve been given.
+Then, talented or not, you’ve done your best by the gift you’ve been given….
+And along the way, you’ll develop YOUR writing process.

 Latest posts by Angela Booth (see all)